Mini-Symposia

 • MS05: Application of advanced computational models to challenging engineering problems

-Matthias Neuner (University of Innsbruck, Austria)
+Matthias Neuner (University of Natural Resources and Life Sciences, Austria)

 Peter Gamnitzer (University of Innsbruck, Austria)